2020 Standards and Implementation Procedures for the Certificate of Clinical Competence in Speech-Language Pathology

 The applicant must complete a minimum of 400 clock hours of supervised clinical experience in the practice of speech-language pathology.
 Twenty-five hours must be spent in guided clinical observation, and 375 hours must be spent in direct client/patient contact.

 Implementation: Guided clinical observation hours generally precede direct contact with clients/patients.
 Examples of guided observations may include but are not limited to the following activities: debriefing of a video recording with a clinical educator who holds the CCC-SLP, discussion of therapy or evaluation procedures that had been observed, debriefings of observations that meet course requirements, or written records of the observations.
 It is important to confirm that there was communication between the clinical educator and observer, rather than passive experiences where the student views sessions and/or videos.
 It is encouraged that the student observes live and recorded sessions across settings with individuals receiving services with a variety of disorders and completes debriefing activities as described above.
+Evidence of guided observations may include documentation of hours, dates, activities observed, and signatures from the clinical educator.

 Applicants should be assigned practicum only after they have acquired a base of knowledge sufficient to qualify for such experience.
 Only direct contact (e.g., the individual receiving services must be present) with the individual or the individual's family in assessment, intervention, and/or counseling can be counted toward practicum.
 When counting clinical practicum hours for purposes of ASHA certification, only the actual time spent in sessions can be counted, and the time spent cannot be rounded up to the nearest 15-minute interval.